hamzaouiii/cubrel-move/FEATURES.md

 | Delete | `DELETE /line-items/{lineItem}` |
 | Reorder | `POST /line-items/reorder` (updates `sort_order`) |

 The record page shows line items when `module.has_line_items` is true. `RecordController` now only resolves line-item fields, the source module, its fields, list columns, and the snapshot layout when that flag is set — the previous implementation did an unconditional `firstOrFail()` lookup of the `products` module on **every** record page regardless of module, which could 500 if `products` were ever deactivated.
-Line item totals roll up to the parent record's `total_amount` field.

-**⚠ INCOMPLETE** — The roll-up from line item totals to parent `total_amount` is not automatically triggered server-side on every save; the current implementation in `LineItemController@store/update` calls `calculateTotals()` on the item but there is no observer or event that recomputes the parent's aggregate total.
+### Parent total roll-up (server-side, `LineItemTotalsObserver`)

+`app/Observers/LineItemTotalsObserver.php`, registered on `LineItem` from `AppServiceProvider::boot()`, recomputes the parent record's `subtotal`/`discount_amount`/`tax_amount`/`total` by summing all its line items on every `saved`/`deleted` event — not just when `LineItemController@store/update` runs, and not dependent on anyone having that record's page open.
+Resolves the parent via `parent_type` (a module slug) → `Module::model_class`, the same polymorphic-by-convention pattern `AuditObserver` uses, and saves quietly (no audit-log noise, on top of `subtotal`/`discount_amount`/`tax_amount`/`total` already being flagged `is_calculated`). `Record.vue`'s `handleTotalsUpdated` now only mirrors the recalculated totals into the open record's form for immediate display — it no longer PUTs them back itself, since the server already persisted the correct values the moment the line item changed.

 ---